Perhap/perhap/README.md

 `perhap_server/:bounded_context/:entity_id/events` will retrieve all events for an entity.

-`perhap_server/:bounded_context/:domain/:entity_id/events` will retrieve all events within a given domain for an entity.
+`perhap_server/:bounded_context/events` will retrieve all events within a given context.

 ### Perhap framework